-Our focus is particle approximation to a class of parabolic SPDE defined on $\Gamma$.
-Our notion of solution to such a SPDE, detailed in the Appendix, involves a diffusion on $\Gamma$.
+Our focus is particle approximation to a class of parabolic SPDE on $\Gamma$.
+Our notion of solution to such an SPDE, detailed in the Appendix, involves a diffusion on $\Gamma$.
 This motivates us to construct such diffusions next, under assumptions on $\Gamma$ and the diffusion coefficients.

-{\bf Diffusions on metric graphs via Dirichlet forms. } Although a nontrivial diffusion can be defined on very general $\Gamma$ such as fractals \cite{MR966175} and random graphs \cite{MR3034461,MR3630284}, we make the following assumption on $\Gamma$ in this paper, which ensures certain regularity on the transition density of symmetric diffusions.
-See Remark \ref{Rk:graph}. \begin{assumption} The metric graph $(\Gamma,d,m)$ has a positive infimum for the branch lengths and satisfies the followings. \begin{enumerate} \item (Volume-doubling) There is a constant $C_{VD} >0$ such that
+{\bf Diffusions on metric graphs via Dirichlet forms. } Although a nontrivial diffusion can be defined on very general $\Gamma$ including fractals \cite{MR966175} and random graphs \cite{MR3034461,MR3630284}, we make the following assumption on $\Gamma$, which ensures certain regularity on the transition density of symmetric diffusions.
+See Remark \ref{Rk:graph}. \begin{assumption} The metric graph $(\Gamma,d,m)$ has a positive infimum for the branch lengths and satisfies the followings. \begin{enumerate} \item[1.]
+(Volume-doubling) There is a constant $C_{VD} >0$ such that